 Schema Therapy

 Schema therapy is central to my work.
 Schemas are longstanding emotional and cognitive patterns that develop early in life and continue to influence relationships, self-worth, and coping.
 In therapy, we identify these patterns, understand their origins, and notice how they become active in the present.
 The goal is not to remove parts of you, but to develop greater awareness, flexibility, and choice.
+One of the parts I often work with my clients is their inner critic, a part that almost all of us have due to various early conditionings and ongoing expectations from parents, partners, society, and other social circles.
+Please visit my Blog page to read some articles on the inner critic.

 EMDR